adityakurnias/adityakurnias/README.md

 <h2 align="center">Hi 👋!
-My name is Aditya and I'm a Frontend Web Developer and Game Developer, from Indonesia.</h2>
+My name is Aditya and I'm a Web Developer and Game Developer, from Indonesia.</h2>

 ###